Thomas Östros

-Thomas Östros (born 26 January 1965) is a Swedish economist, former Social Democratic politician and CEO of the Swedish Bankers' Association.
-In 2015 he was named Executive Director for Northern Europe at the International Monetary Fund.
+Thomas Östros (born 26 January 1965) is a Swedish economist and Social Democratic politician who has been serving as vice president of the European Investment Bank (EIB) since 2020.
+Earlier in his career, he held positions as CEO of the Swedish Bankers' Association and Executive Director for Northern Europe at the International Monetary Fund.

 Early life and education

 Östros was born in Malmberget, as Björn Thomas Waaranperä, the son of an explosives worker and a housewife.
 His parents changed their Tornedalian family name to Östros when they moved from Norrland to Västerås, because it was easier to pronounce.

 Östros has a licentiate degree (a graduate degree in the Swedish university system) in economics from Uppsala University.

 Political career

 Beginnings

 During his time at university, Östros was an active member of the local branch of Social Democratic Students of Sweden.
 He also served as a councillor in the Uppsala Municipal Council.

 Career in national politics

 In 1994 Östros was elected to the Riksdag as a member of parliament.
 In 1996, he became the Minister for Taxation at the age of 31, under the Cabinet of Göran Persson, and later served as Minister for Education from 1998 to 2004.
 In 2004 he switched posts with Leif Pagrotsky and became Minister for Enterprise and Energy, a position he held on to until the Social Democratic defeat at the general elections of 2006. Östros was also the deputy chairman of the Riksdag's committee for Industry and Trade from 2006 to 2008.

 In 2008 Östros was appointed economic policy spokesperson for his party, following a leadership dispute between his predecessor Pär Nuder and the newly appointed party chairman Mona Sahlin; a post he was forced to resign from in March 2011, coinciding with the ascension of Håkan Juholt as chairman, a candidate he refused to endorse or publicly support. Östros left the party executive committee at about the same time, and subsequently left the Riksdag in July 2012, having spent a total of 17 years as an MP.

-It has often been said that former Prime Minister Göran Persson has a lot of confidence in Thomas Östros, and he was mentioned in speculations about possible successors to Persson.
+It has often been said that former Prime Minister Göran Persson had a lot of confidence in Östros, and he was mentioned in speculations about possible successors to Persson.